zijuncheng/wine/README.md

 ----------------------------------

 ##### Notes from Wine Folly (NWF)
-  The following factors are summarized in a spreadsheet:
+  The following factors are summarized in a spreadsheet based on the book Wine Folly Essential Guide:
   - Wine variety
-  - Places where its produced/grown
+  - Places where it's produced/grown
   - Properties (e.g., levels of dryness)
   - Possible Flavor Profiles

 ##### Wikipedia(Wiki)
-   For each of the possible flavors in the notes above, details are added to the learning process based on their wikipedia profile
+   For each of the possible flavors in the notes above, details are added to the learning process based on their Wikipedia page

 #####  Online Review (OR)
    This data is from Kaggle and is originally a scrapped source from [WineEnthusiast](winewag).
    The columns in use for this projects are "title","variety", "country" and "description".
-The last column is a short paragraph of review by a sommelier.
+The last column "description" is a short paragraph of review by a certified sommelier.

 ### Methodology